 This is really important to us and something that our co-founders know and care a lot about.
 Tom has lived on the farm for his whole life and has been farming (or working on the farm) since he was young.
 David’s area of expertise is crop science.
 Improving their understanding of crops, and evolving their thinking about how we farm the land and what is grown, is something that they are always doing.

-This is all still in trial though and we’re only part way through the annual growing cycle.
-Over the next few months, we’ll be carefully watching and measuring what happens, with a few to evolving (and ideally expanding) the process next year too.
+This is all still in trial though and we’re only partway through the annual growing cycle.
+Over the next few months, we’ll be carefully watching and measuring what happens, with a view to evolving (and ideally expanding) the process next year too.